Social Democratic Workers' Party (Netherlands): 1903–1919

-After the 1913 municipal elections however the SDAP did accept government responsibility in Zaandam and Amsterdam, forming governments with the liberals.
+After the 1913 municipal elections, however, the SDAP did accept government responsibility in Zaandam and Amsterdam, forming municipal executives with the liberals.

 After World War I had broken out, the SDAP supported the Dutch policy of armed neutrality.
 This support was welcomed by the leaders of the other parties but not by many SDAP members.
-In 1915 a special conference declared that the SDAP only supported the government temporarily and the support could be withdrawn, thus preventing another party-wide conflict.
+In 1915, a special conference declared that the SDAP only supported the government temporarily and the support could be withdrawn, thus preventing another party-wide conflict.

-During the war the allies blockaded the Dutch ports, which in turn led to enormous lack of food: riots broke out in the major cities.
+During the war, the Allies blockaded the Dutch ports, which in turn led to an enormous lack of food; riots broke out in the major cities.
 The SDAP supported the government actions against these riots.
-Many of the protestors were furious about the SDAP and changed allegiance to the Social Democratic Party.
+Many of the protesters were furious about the SDAP and changed allegiance to the Social Democratic Party.

 Meanwhile, the political system was in revision.
 A constitutional reform enabling universal suffrage was prepared by the liberal cabinet.
 In order to realise this change a two-thirds majority was necessary.
-This practically meant that all major parties, including the confessional parties needed to agree with the change.
-The confessional parties would consent to the change, but only if confessional schools would be granted finances equal to the public schools and if universal suffrage was not extended to women.
+This practically meant that all major parties, including the Coalition parties needed to agree with the change.
+The Coalition parties would consent to the change, but only if confessional schools would be granted finances equal to the public schools and if universal suffrage was not extended to women.

 The SDAP was especially critical of the second demand.
-On 17 September 1916 it organised a mass rally with 40,000 demonstrators, demanding female suffrage.
+On 17 September 1916, it organised a mass rally with 40,000 demonstrators, demanding female suffrage.
 In the end, however, the party consented with the changes the confessional parties demanded.
 With some changes, women were granted the right to be elected and women's suffrage was deconstitutionalised, meaning that only a normal majority was necessary to implement the change.
-In 1919 the left-liberal Henri Marchant initiated a law to implement female suffrage, and in 1922 the first election with real universal suffrage was held.
+In 1919, the left-liberal Henri Marchant initiated a bill to implement female suffrage, and in 1922 the first election with real universal suffrage was held.

-In 1918 the first general election with universal suffrage and proportional representation was held.
+In 1918, the first general election with universal suffrage and proportional representation was held.
 The SDAP won 22 of the 100 seats.
 One of these seats was taken by Suze Groeneweg, the first woman elected to parliament.
-4 seats were won by other left-wing parties, including the communists.
+Four seats were won by other left-wing parties, including the communists.
 The confessional parties however won a majority.